 In addition, because the fertilizer used is often a chemical, a reduced pressure backflow preventer should be in use.
 Most home gardeners don’t have one and they are a bit pricey.

 Home sprinkler systems often have a significant runoff, runoff that contains fertilizer that will then spread to waterways where it encourages algae and non-native weed growth.
 Nitrogen, the most common nutrient applied via injection, easily evaporates into the air, which means that you may actually be backsliding in terms of feeding the plants.

 How to Fertigate Plants

 A general fertigation guide for lawns is to fertilize 4-5 times per year, at the bare minimum, twice a year.
 Apply the fertilizer when the grass is actively growing.
-In the case of cool season grasses, fertigation should occur twice, once after winter dormancy and again with a nitrogen rich food in the early fall.
-Warm grasses should be fertilized in the spring and again in the late summer with a fertilizer that is heavy on the nitrogen.
+In the case of cool-season grasses, fertigation should occur twice, once after winter dormancy and again with nitrogen-rich food in the early fall.
+Warm grasses should be fertilized in the spring and again in the late summer with a fertilizer that is heavy on nitrogen.

 As to other perennials and annuals, fertigation isn’t the ideal fertilization method since each plant’s needs will be unique.
 A better idea is to apply a foliar spray or to dig in slow-release fertilizer or organic compost.
 That way each individual plant’s needs can be met.